Rejoovinii

 One-size-fits-all therapy reducing trust

-Session logs and outcomes presented without meaningful context
+Session data shown without meaningful context

 Clinical studies review